-For dinner, try delicious local cuisine and taste a home-cooked grayling, a local Baikal specialty.
+For dinner, try delicious local cuisine and taste a home-cooked grayling, a local Baikal speciality.

 Accommodation in a family-owned guest house in Khuzir.
 Keep in mind that Khuzir is a small village and living standards are very basic.
 Our guesthouse has the highest standard available; however, it does not have any running water.
 All inconveniences will be surely compensated by extremely kind hosts and unforgettable atmosphere.

 Day 6: Olkhon Island

 Today you will explore Olkhon Island.
 The tour will be really exciting because you will travel on Russian military jeeps.